Consistency Deep Equilibrium Models: Acknowledgements

 \section{Acknowledgements}

-Z. Ling is partially supported by the National Natural Science Foundation of China (via NSFC-62406119) and the Natural Science Foundation of Hubei Province (2024AFB074).
+Z. Ling would also like to acknowledge the National Natural Science Foundation of China (NSFC-62406119), the National Key Research and Development Program of China (No. 2025YFA1018600), the Natural Science Foundation of Hubei Province (2024AFB074), and the Fundamental Research Support Program of HUST (2025BRSXB0004).
 R. C. Qiu is partially supported in part by the National Natural Science Foundation of China (via NSFC-12141107), the Key Research and Development Program of Wuhan (2024050702030100), and the Key Research and Development Program of Guangxi (GuiKe-AB21196034).